 Digital nomad essentials

 Croatia has great internet coverage all over the country.
-It’s rare that you’ll find yourself without reliable internet during your time there.
+You’ll rarely find yourself without reliable internet during your time there.
 In 2020, the average speed for mobile connections was 65Mbps.

 There are many coworking spaces in Croatia, especially in the big cities.
 We recommend you check out these places: